visit-dav/visit/docs/SphynxDocs/Quantitative/Expressions.rst

 it from the list of defined expressions and will cause unresolved references for any other expression that uses the deleted expression.
-If a plot uses an expression with unresolved references, VisIt will not be able to generate it until you resolve the reference or change the active plot variable.
+If a plot uses an expression with unresolved references, VisIt will not be able to generate it until the user resolves the reference or change the active plot variable.

 Expression grammar
 ~~~~~~~~~~~~~~~~~~